-This study aims to identify the distinct roles of anterior-posterior subregions within the lateral OFC in supporting different aspects of adaptive behaviors in an outcome devaluation task (Wilson et al. 2014; Howard et al. 2020; Colwill and Rescorla 1985; Balleine and Dickinson 1998; Baxter et al. 2000; Murray et al. 2015; Critchley and Rolls 1996; O’doherty et al. 2000; Gottfried, O’Doherty, and Dolan 2003; Howard and Kahnt 2017, 2021; Gallagher, McMahan, and Schoenbaum 1999; Pickens et al. 2003; Ostlund and Balleine 2007).
-Outcome devaluation assesses responses to predictive cues following the selective devaluation of the associated outcome, thereby revealing the capacity to align actions with updated goals and contexts.
-While earlier theories emphasized the role of the OFC in signaling the current value of stimuli to guide response selection (Baxter et al. 2000), more recent and widely supported accounts propose two complementary roles: one in using mental simulations to infer or update the value of outcome-predicting stimuli (Wilson et al. 2014; Murray et al. 2015; Howard et al. 2020), and another in constructing and modifying relevant cognitive map that links stimuli to outcomes during initial learning (Costa et al. 2023).
-In the current work, we focus on the latter two mechanims, proposing a unified framework that integrates them within the lateral OFC and empirically tests their distinct predictions regarding functional specialization across subregions.
+The current study aims to identify the distinct roles of anterior and posterior subregions within the lateral OFC in supporting adaptive behavior in an outcome devaluation task (Wilson et al. 2014; Howard et al. 2020; Colwill and Rescorla 1985; Balleine and Dickinson 1998; Baxter et al. 2000; Murray et al. 2015; Critchley and Rolls 1996; O’doherty et al. 2000; Gottfried, O’Doherty, and Dolan 2003; Howard and Kahnt 2017, 2021; Gallagher, McMahan, and Schoenbaum 1999; Pickens et al. 2003; Ostlund and Balleine 2007).
+Outcome devaluation assesses responses to predictive cues following the selective devaluation of their associated outcomes, thereby revealing the capacity to align choices with updated goals and contexts.
+In outcome-specific versions of this task, different stimuli are first associated with different but equally preferred rewards.
+Next, one of the outcomes is selectively devalued (for instance by feeding it to satiety), and then choices between stimuli are assessed in a probe test.
+While earlier theories emphasized the role of the OFC in signaling the current value of stimuli to guide response selection (Baxter et al. 2000), more recent accounts propose two complementary roles: one in using mental simulations to infer or update the value of outcome-predicting stimuli (Wilson et al. 2014; Murray et al. 2015; Howard et al. 2020), and another in constructing and modifying the relevant cognitive map that links stimuli to outcomes during initial learning (Costa et al. 2023).
+In the current work, we focus on these latter two mechanims, proposing a unified framework that integrates them within the lateral OFC and empirically test for functional specialization across subregions.

-We hypothesize that disrupting OFC activity during different phases of the outcome devaluation task causes distinct effects on behavior.
-Specifically, we expect that disrupting the anterior portion of the central/lateral OFC will impair the acquisition of specific stimulus-outcome associations and disrupting the posterior portion will impair retrieving and using these associations to guide choices.
-To test this, we applied network-targeted transcranial magnetic stimulation (TMS) with continuous theta burst stimulation (cTBS) in a within-participant study across multiple sessions.
-This approach allowed us to modulate the anterior and posterior portions of the central/lateral OFC network selectively during the learning and testing phases.
+Based on previous work in non-human primates suggesting functional specializations for anterior and posterior OFC in goal-directed behavior (Murray et al. 2015), we hypothesize that anterior and posterior OFC subregions are differentially required during different phases of the outcome devaluation task.
+Specifically, we hypothesize that the anterior portion of the central/lateral OFC is required for the acquisition of specific stimulus-outcome associations during initial training, whereas the posterior portion is required for retrieving and using these associations to guide choices in the probe test.
+To test this, we applied network-targeted transcranial magnetic stimulation (TMS) with continuous theta burst stimulation (cTBS) before initial training or before the probe test in a multi-session within-participant study.
+This approach allowed us to test the specific roles of anterior and posterior portions of the lateral OFC network for learning the associative task structure and guiding choices based on current values.

-Our findings reveal distinct roles for the anterior and posterior lateral OFC in goal-directed behavior.
-Disruption of the posterior lateral OFC before testing impaired outcome devaluation, whereas disruption of the anterior lateral OFC before learning similarly impaired subsequent devaluation.
-Additionally, cTBS targeting either region disrupted value acquisition, but only during the first session of the within-participant study.
-Together, these results suggest that anterior and posterior lateral orbitofrontal cortex networks play complementary roles, supporting the acquisition and use of outcome-specific stimulus-reward associations essential for goal-directed behaviors.
+Our findings reveal distinct roles for the anterior and posterior lateral OFC networks in goal-directed behavior.
+Disruption of the posterior but not anterior lateral OFC network before the probe test impaired adaptive choices, whereas disruption of the anterior but not posterior lateral OFC network before initial learning similarly impaired subsequent goal-directed choices in the probe test.
+Additionally, cTBS targeting either region disrupted value acquisition, but only during the first session.
+Together, these results suggest that anterior and posterior lateral OFC networks play complementary roles for goal-directed behavior, supporting the acquisition and use of outcome-specific stimulus-reward associations, respectively.

 Results